caqg/mingw-dots/.emacs.d/elpa/abl-mode-readme.txt

 <<------------  TODOS -------------->>

-- parse output, list failed tests
-- go to a/next test that failed
-- rerun last failed
+- open import (should also work on classes in code and libs)
 - import something from one of the open files (or repeat existing import)
      - when abl-mode is initialized on a file, find the imports, add to list if new
      - add command to insert an import
 - change abl-mode init to work also with files not inside the git dir (opened modules)
+- moving back to shell window if it has a pdb?

 abl-mode.el ends here